Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)

 This complication may be life-threatening and requires immediate attention.
 Emergency medical services are available in most areas of the United States by calling 911.

 Bleeding — Anticoagulants such as heparin and warfarin can have serious side effects and should be taken exactly as directed.
-If a dose is forgotten, the patient should call his/her provider or clinic for advice.
-The dose should not be changed to make up for missed doses.
+If a dose is forgotten, the patient should call his/her healthcare provider or clinic for advice.
+The dose should not be changed to make up for missed doses, unless the provider or clinic directs the patient to do so.
 Patients should immediately report to the pharmacist or physician if the pill or tablet looks different from the previous bottle.
 Other precautions are necessary when taking warfarin, and are outlined in a separate topic review.
-(See "Patient information: Warfarin (Coumadin) (Beyond the Basics)".)
+(See "Patient education: Warfarin (Coumadin) (Beyond the Basics)".)

 Patients may bleed easily while taking anticoagulants.
-Bleeding may develop in many areas, such as the nose or gums, excessive menstrual bleeding, bleeding in the urine or feces, bleeding or excessive bruising in the skin, as well as vomiting material that is bright red or like coffee grounds.
+Bleeding may develop in many areas, such as the nose or gums, excessive menstrual bleeding, bleeding in the urine or feces, bleeding or excessive bruising in the skin, as well as vomiting material that is bright red or dark brown like coffee grounds.
 In some cases, bleeding can develop inside the body and not be noticed immediately.
 Bleeding inside the body can cause a person to feel faint, or have pain in the back or abdomen.
 A healthcare provider should be notified immediately if there is any sign of this problem.
+A healthcare provider should also be notified immediately if the patient on anticoagulants sustained an injury that could lead to bleeding inside the body.

-Wear an alert tag — People who take warfarin should wear a bracelet, necklace, or similar alert tag at all times.
-If medical treatment is required and the person is too ill to explain his/her condition, the tag will alert responders about the patient's use of warfarin and risk of excessive bleeding.
+Wear an alert tag — People who take anticoagulants should wear a bracelet, necklace, or similar alert tag at all times.
+If medical treatment is required and the person is too ill to explain his/her condition, the tag will alert responders about the patient's use of anticoagulants and risk of excessive bleeding.

 The alert tag should list the person's medical conditions, as well as the name and phone number of an emergency contact.
 One device, Medic Alert, provides a toll-free number that emergency medical workers can call to find out a person's medical history, list of medications, family emergency contact numbers, and healthcare provider names and numbers.